Board Members 2021-2022:

 Bill Johnson, Secretary

 Bill has lived in Oregon for 46 years and is a U.S. Marine Veteran.
 He is a forester having worked in Eugene, Lakeview, and Klamath Falls before retiring in 2008.
-Bill previously served on the Board of Governors and has written articles in six SHL Journals.
-Bill and his wife Susan live on a small farm near Midland, with one dog, 5 cats, 4 goats, and 20 chickens.
+Bill is very active with the Shaw Library journal: he is one of the editors and regularly writes articles for each issue.
+Bill and his wife Susan live on a small farm near Midland, with 2 dogs, 4 cats, and 40 chickens.
 Bill’s favorite getaway is visiting old military forts and ghost towns in Nevada.

 Ron was raised on a cow-calf ranch in Shasta County, California.
 He attended California Polytechnic State College, in San Luis Obispo, and later returned to school at the University of Nevada Reno in 1971.
 After completing his MS in the fall of 1972, he was employed by Oregon State University as the Livestock Extension Agent for Klamath County, Oregon with educational program responsibility for livestock, farm management, range, and natural resources.
 In 1985 he was appointed Staff Chair for the Klamath County Extension Office.
 He received a PhD in ruminate nutrition from Oregon State University in 1987.
 In 2004 Ron was appointed as Superintendent of the Klamath Experiment Station and in 2005 became Director of the Klamath Basin Research and Extension Center.